amilsiddik/cross-corpus-ser-zero-target/README.md

 - Model checkpoints are not redistributed.
 - Full reproduction requires users to obtain the datasets from their original sources.
 - Results depend on the public `iic/emotion2vec_plus_base` checkpoint and the software environments recorded in the manifest files.
-- The reported standard deviations reflect random-seed variability under fixed splits, not uncertainty over alternative corpora, speakers, or utterances.
+- In the main experiments, reported standard deviations reflect random-seed variability under fixed splits and should not be interpreted as sampling uncertainty over corpora, speakers, or utterances.
+- In the supplementary speaker-level GroupKFold analysis, neural-model seed results are averaged within each outer fold and the reported standard deviation reflects variability across the five outer speaker folds.

 ---